The Dividend Discount Model (DDM) is a key valuation technique for dividend growth stocks.

 The following chart shows the estimated value of dividend payments over the next forty years.

 The orange values are the actual dividends you expect to be paid if the dividend grows by 5% per year.
 The blue values are the discounted versions of those dividends; the dividends translated into today’s value based on your discount rate of 11%.
 As can be seen, if this chart continues forever, the sum of all dividends would be infinite, but the sum of all discounted dividends is finite, because the discount rate is larger than the dividend growth rate.
+In other words, a dividend paid in 50 years from now isn’t worth much today.

 The Dividend Discount Model Formula